Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 If you need a sourdough starter consider making one here.
 For expanded assistance, read my companion articles, Feeding Sourdough Starter: My Best Tips & Tricks, Troubleshooting Your Starter and Sourdough Discard 101.

 Aside from the warm, intoxicating aroma of vanilla and almond, my sourdough biscotti begs to be made ahead!
 They’ll stay perfectly crunchy in an airtight container for 2+ weeks or more, and frozen (hold your applause) for 1-2 months.
-Watch the video.
+Watch the video above.

 What Sets My Recipe Apart